TheNoatorious/gpgpu-flow-field/readme.md

 1. gpgpu/particles; handles the position and flow field of each of the particles
 2. particles/fragment, vertex; styling for each particles

+The colour of the model is being handled as the vertices.

 ## Setup

 Download [Node.js](https://nodejs.org/en/download/).